BlockchainCommons/Learning-FROST-from-the-Command-Line/03_2_Creating_FROST_Secret_Shares_with_DKG_Using_Server.md

 or you can just plug the `verifying key` into [cyphr.me](https://github.com/BlockchainCommons/Learning-FROST-from-the-Command-Line/blob/main/02_4_Checking_FROST_Signature.md#verifying-on-the-web).

+## Summary: Creating FROST Secret Shares with DKG Using Server

+Creating shares with DKG, but using the ZF FROST server, demonstrates how easy FROST can be (once you get the server set up!).
+It's a lesson in accessibility for FROST developers.

 ## What's Next

 To review the share creation methods demonstrated in §2.2, §3.1, and